Skip to main content

 Maintaining vertical slices

 This approach requires a shift in how you maintain documentation.
 You can't just rely on auto-generated docs anymore.
 You need to actively maintain these vertical slices.
-In our system, we even use a 'feature flow analyzer' sub-agent to review code within these specific boundaries.
+In our system, we even use a 'feature flow analyzer' sub-agent to automatically review code within these specific boundaries and flag when slices drift out of sync.

 The reality is that effective context is often much smaller than the declared window size.
 As I've said before, models get dumber as context grows.
 By using Feature Flows, you artificially constrain the problem space.
 You make the AI smarter by giving it less to think about.